bernardofosu/ansible_projects/ansible.md

 ```bash
 256 SHA256:74Vfv/Pbweqh8P1y17M/w1oNlYOKw5JKtZkJEc5Ff10 server1@DESKTOP-J7M3OKM (ED25519)
 ```

-4. Configure the Agent to Start Automatically (Optional) If you'd like ssh-agent to start automatically whenever you open a new terminal session, you can add the following to your shell's initialization file (e.g., ~/.bashrc, ~/.zshrc depending on your shell):
+## Configure the Agent to Start Automatically
+If you'd like ssh-agent to start automatically whenever you open a new terminal session, you can add the following to your shell's initialization file (e.g., ~/.bashrc, ~/.zshrc depending on your shell):

 ```bash